-- Support EV uptake and provide consumers with confidence in the availability of public electric vehicle charging infrastructure. - Ensure charging infrastructure standards such as interoperability, connectivity and energy efficiency are adequately met. - Provide the Government and industry with information and guidance to better inform planning and optimal investment. - Encourage new entrants and competition for provision of charging infrastructure and service providers. - Enable innovation in new technology and business models. - Who can apply is detailed in Section 1.4 and minimum eligibility requirements are found in Section 3.3 below.
+- Ensure charging infrastructure standards such as interoperability, connectivity and energy efficiency are adequately met. - Provide the Government and industry with information and guidance to better inform planning and optimal investment. - Encourage new entrants and competition for provision of charging infrastructure and service providers. - Enable new business models to facilitate charging as a co-activity at conveniently accessible destinations. - Demonstrate pathways to commercial viability and scalability.